 PEPFAR is deeply committed to reaching men with HIV prevention and treatment services, and we know this is not always easy.
 Data from many countries show that men, especially those 20–35 years of age, tend to access HIV testing at far lower rates than do women.
 As a result, men living with HIV often enter care with more advanced disease, are less likely to receive ART, miss opportunities to prevent ongoing transmission, and have much higher AIDS-related mortality than their female counterparts.

-In addition, from recent program data and PEPFAR-supported Public Health Impact Assessments in three countries, we know that more than half of men under age 35 do not know their HIV status and are not on treatment, fueling the epidemic among 15- to 24-year-old women.
+In addition, from recent program data and PEPFAR-supported Population-based HIV Impact Assessments in three countries, we know that more than half of men under age 35 do not know their HIV status and are not on treatment, fueling the epidemic among 15- to 24-year-old women.

 PEPFAR is driving innovation so that more men can receive life-saving HIV prevention and treatment services.
 For example, we are delivering these services to where men already are through mobile and community clinics and keeping sites open late and on weekends so men do not have to miss work to know their status or get treatment.
 And we are using more granular data to target VMMC to the specific age bands of men who have the highest risk of HIV infection, increasing our impact with every dollar we invest.